 This John Lewis Christmas ad was extremely safe.
-Likely the last few years, John Lewis has bounced around quite a bit, struggling to nail down a spot that delivered on the formula of 2009 to 2012 when they were pure magic.
+Likely the last few years, they hve bounced around quite a bit, struggling to nail down a spot that delivered on the formula of 2009 to 2012 when they were pure magic.
 To me, the ad is OK, but not great.
 It’s cute, but not brilliant.
-This ad falls a little flat, compared to previous John Lewis ads.
+This ad falls a little flat, compared to previous ads.
 It has a monster, which feels like a cross between Monsters Inc. and the Monty the Penguin they did a few years ago.

 2016: Buster the Boxer